patricklafrance/shelby/README.md

 });
 ```

-#### _initialize: function([parameters])
+##### _initialize: function([parameters])

 This is the constructor of the view model.
-It receive the parameters that are passed to the view model at the instanciation of the object.
+It is call after all the initialization logic is done and receive the parameters that are passed to the view model at the instanciation of the object.

 ```javascript
 var EmployeeDetailViewModel = Shelby.ViewModel.extend({